DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * an Irish citizen

-* a non-UK citizen who moved to England more than 3 months before the start of your job, except in the circumstances outlined in ‘Date of arrival’
+* a non-UK citizen who moved to England more than 3 months before the start of your job, except in the circumstances outlined in ‘Date of arrival for teachers’

 * in England on a dependant visa linked to your partner or parent’s visa